SyncfusionExamples/how-to-programmatically-add-column-to-caption-summary-row-in-wpf-datagrid/README.md

 # How to programmatically add column to caption summary row in WPF DataGrid (SfDataGrid)?

-How to programmatically add column to caption summary row in WPF DataGrid (SfDataGrid)?
+How to programmatically add column to caption summary row in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?
 # About the sample

-SfDataGrid allows you to add column to CaptionSummaryRow programmatically by adding GridSummaryColumn to CaptionSummaryRow.SummaryColumns.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) allows you to add column to CaptionSummaryRow programmatically by adding GridSummaryColumn to CaptionSummaryRow.SummaryColumns.

 ```c#
 dataGrid.Loaded += DataGrid_Loaded;